Michil783/heli_telem_display/README.md

 By Michael Leopoldseder forked from the excellent work of Nick Pedersen (https://github.com/nickthenorse/heli_telem_display)

 	v1.05 - 2022-08-18 - Initial release
+	v1.06 - 2022-08-19 - removed Cell valotage as logging telemetry due to calculated value and not a real value

 Instructions: download the file HeliTelm.lua as well as the folder Lang and copy it to the /Apps folder on your Jeti transmitter.
 Then install via "User Applications" submenu.